 You’ll notice luminous patches at the base of your fingernails if you look closely.
-These are lunulae, or moons.
-The presence of a disease, as well as a tendency to it, can be indicated by changes in their color, shape, or size.
-These kind of diagnostics enable you to spot a problem early on and take action.
+These are lunulae or moons.
+The presence of a disease, as well as a tendency to it, can be indicated by changes in colour, shape, or size.
+This kind of diagnostics enables you to spot a problem early on and take action.

 With the help of lunulae, I learned how to do health diagnostics.

 When a lunula changes on one finger, it’s called a lunula change.